Recognised at the Australian Association of Graduate Employers’ Annual Graduate Recruitment Industry Awards (the ‘AGRIAs’)

 Thoughtworks, a global software development and digital consulting company with over 300 ‘Thoughtworkers’ across Sydney, Melbourne, Brisbane and Perth, has been recognised as the 2017 Best Graduate Employer in the Australian Association of Graduate Employers’ Annual Graduate Recruitment Industry Awards (the ‘AGRIAs’).

 The awards, announced at last week’s AGRIAs Gala Dinner, recognise outstanding examples of excellence in the Australian graduate recruitment and development industry, and are determined by graduates participating in the 2017 AAGE Graduate Survey.

-ThoughtWorks has a solid track record in best practice graduate recruitment and workplace diversity and inclusivity, including the following recognition in 2016-17:
+Thoughtworks has a solid track record in best practice graduate recruitment and workplace persity and inclusivity, including the following recognition in 2016-17:

-59% of ThoughtWorks’ 2016 graduates were female and the company has consistently hired at least 50% female graduates every year since 2011, as part of its commitment to improving diversity in the local technology industry.
+59% of Thoughtworks’ 2016 graduates were female and the company has consistently hired at least 50% female graduates every year since 2011, as part of its commitment to improving persity in the local technology industry.

 According to Ben Reeves, Chief Executive Officer, AAGE, "The AAGE conducts an annual survey of graduates in their first year of employment to collect feedback on their experiences with their new employer.
 The survey results are then used to produce a list of the employers with the best graduate programs.
 What makes our list unique is that it is based on feedback gathered from real graduates who are actually working at the employers concerned.

 “This annual list of the top graduate employers serves as a valuable resource for students, employers, university career services, professional associations and suppliers to the graduate recruitment industry.

 “University career services are also encouraged to direct students to the list as part of job hunting activities to help them learn more about the top employers in Australia.”